Media

 Editing media

-To control the style of your imported media on your scene, select it, then adjust the settings in the Inspector Panel on the right side of the edit.
+To control the style of your imported media on your scene, select it, then adjust the settings in the inspector panel on the right side of the editor.

 After you have selected an image in your scene, using the right-side menu available you can: